 2 Timothy 2:15 - “Do your best to present yourself to God as one approved, a worker who does not need to be ashamed and who correctly handles the word of truth.”

-Also, as we pointed out before, the Apostle Paul’s response to being asked about his salary makes it clear how any preacher of the gospel should react and respond to the same question from his or her congregation.
+As we pointed out before, the Apostle Paul’s response to being asked about his support from the church makes it clear how any preacher of the gospel should react and respond to the same question from his or her congregation.
 (1 Cor.
-9:1--)
+9)

 If the moral standards and examples laid out by the Bible aren’t enough (as they should be), there’s one more obvious reason why your church should be financially transparent with you: because you’re paying them!

-The local church doesn’t exist without the donations of their congregates.
+The local church doesn’t exist without the donations of its congregates.
 The pastor doesn’t have a salary, the band doesn’t have the equipment, and the building doesn’t exist.
-The freewill offerings of the generous Christians attending every church is what gives them the right to know how that money is being spent.
+The freewill offerings of the generous Christians attending every church are what give them the right to know how that money is being spent.

-If your church doesn’t at the very least provide the information I’ve mentioned in this post to those who support the church, not only are they not financially transparent, but they don’t deserve your support, and you should find another church.
+If your church doesn’t at the very least provide the information I’ve mentioned in this post to those who support the church, not only are they not financially transparent, but they don’t deserve your support either.